Group of Asia and the Pacific Small Island Developing States: History

-Continued pressure eventually also led to reform of the Security Council and the Economic and Social Council with the passage of Resolution 1991 (XVIII) of 17 December 1963.
-This resolution formally set up a pattern for the election of members to the Security Council and stipulated that five seats were to be allocated to African and Asian states.
-It also formally set up a pattern for the election of members to the Economic and Social Council and allocated seven seats for African and Asian states.

-Present

-After continued decolonisation and an increase in membership of the United Nations, the groups were again modified in 1964.
-Prior to this African and Asian states were included in the same group.
-However, theses two regions were split with each one receiving its own group.
-This split allowed even more geographical distribution of seats among the Member States in different UN bodies.

-At its creation, the Group was simply known as the Asia Group.
+Initially, the Group was known as the Asian Group.
 However, by the 1970s, Pacific island nations were gaining independence and joining the group.
 By the mid-2000s the number of Pacific island nations in the group had reached over one fifth of the membership, so they began to advocate for a change of name of the Group.

 These efforts were met with success in 2011 when the United Nations agreed to include "Pacific" in the name of the Group, changing it to the Group of Asia and the Pacific Small Island Developing States at China's insistence.
 This change in name recognises the growing role Pacific island nations play in the United Nations System.

 Representation

 Security Council

 The Asia and the Pacific Group holds 3 seats on the Security Council, 2 non-permanent and 1 permanent.
 The current members of the Security Council from the Group are:

 Economic and Social Council

 The Asia and the Pacific Group holds 11 seats on the United Nations Economic and Social Council.
 The current members of the Economic and Social Council from the Group are: